eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 - pgadmin4

 #### Get to know the Portal

-To start the Portal, it is necessary to execute the [Portal Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)

 Perform first login and send out an invitation to a company to join the network (SMTP account required to be configured in custom values.yaml file).